Quickstart with Minikube

 |----------|-----------|---------|--------------|------|---------|---------|-------|--------|

-Based on your minikube driver, follow the instructions below:
+Based on your Minikube driver, follow the instructions below:

-Bare-metal or VM-based driver
+Bare-metal or VM-based drivers

 Follow the standard Kubernetes installation instructions.